Iron Invader

 Iron Invader (also known as Iron Golem and Metal Shifters) is a 2011 science fiction television film directed by Paul Ziller.
 The drama features Kavan Smith and Nicole de Boer.
 The film premiered on the Syfy channel on February 12, 2011.

 Plot

-The film starts with a meteorite crashing into a satellite, causing it to crash down in a little town.
-A man named Greg Aupolous sees this and takes a piece, not noticing the spreading green goo on it.
-The goo spreads to his hand, causing his veins to pop on his face and he is killed.

-Jake (Kavan Smith) and his younger brother Ethan are working on building an inn.
-They too saw the falling dish and take it to see Earl.
-They carefully wrap it up and go, planning to sell it for money to pay off the inn.
+A meteorite hits a satellite, causing it to crash in a little town.
+A man named Greg Aupolous sees this and takes a piece, not noticing the green goo on it.
+The goo spreads to his hand, causing his veins to pop on his face, killing him.
+Jake (Kavan Smith) and his younger brother Ethan are building an inn.
+Seeing the falling satellite, they retrieve it, wrap it up and take it to local scuptor Earl.

-Earl is working on another sculpture he calls Iron Golem, protector of ancient towns.
-Jake and Ethan sell the satellite, but for only $800.
-On their way from the market, Jake and Ethan see Jake's old high school sweetheart Amanda (Nicole de Boer) and her daughter Claire (Merrit Patterson).
-Amanda says she and Claire are staying at Amanda's aunt's house, until she can figure out what to do with her divorce.
-The scene switches to Earl working on his statue when, without his notice, the gooed pieces fly onto the statue, infecting it.
-This causes the gigantic statue to spring to life, its force knocking Earl unconscious.
-A nearby trucker's truck stops all of a sudden, and the radio blurs.
-He steps out his truck to see the problem when the Iron Invader comes and kills him, the same way how Greg was killed.
+Earl, who is working on a sculpture called Iron Golem, buys the satellite wreck for $800.
+As Earl works on his statue, the infected pieces from the satellite fly onto the statue, spreading the goo on it.
+The gigantic statue springs to life, knocking Earl unconscious.
+A nearby trucker's truck malfunctions, who stops to check it.
+The alien goo kills him.